leonstel/leonstel.github.io/blogs/xmen_part2.md

 ####  Extra Observable Stream Utils

-To make the store even more helpful the app contains to extra util methods.
+To make the store even more helpful the app contains two extra util methods.

 - `firstTimeTrue`
 Listens for a state prop and fires only once when its value changes to true